 Table of Contents

-Author’s Note: For many folks in the construction industry, the “type” of construction refers to the character of the actual facility being constructed and not the party underwriting the costs.
+For many folks in the construction industry, the “type” of construction project refers to the actual facility being constructed.
 Their different construction types, therefore, are simply:

 The first type of construction project is the Private Construction Project.
 Put simply, private projects are projects of every type that are owned, controlled or commissioned by a private party.
 Private parties include individuals, homeowners, corporations, other business entities, non-profit associations, privately funded schools, hospitals, publicly traded companies, etc. Anything, in other words, that is not the government.

 Private construction projects come in all different shapes and sizes, and this is when it’s useful to look at the character of the work performed to segment private construction into different subcategories.
 These subcategories would include:

 Whenever construction work is being performed to a single-family residence or a residential facility with (usually) less than 3 or 4 units.
 If you are working on an apartment complex this would more likely be considered a commercial project instead of a residential project.
 Similarly, if you are working at a condominium, the work would be residential if upon a single unit, but if on the entire complex or the common elements, the work would more likely be considered commercial.